Chinese vs. World Bank Development Projects: Insights from Earth Observation and Computer Vision on Wealth Gains in Africa, 2002-2013: Results

 \subsection{Explaining Variation in ATE Estimates}

-To summarize how our estimates move across specifications, we pool all funder--sector results and regress the \emph{ATE level} on simple indicators for whether a given specification includes tabular covariates ($X$), ADM2 fixed effects (FE), and satellite imagery ($M$), allowing separate intercepts by funder.
-Table~\ref{tab:RegATEDiffAnalysis_SEanalytical} reports two parsimonious models.
+To summarize how different modeling ingredients affect the estimates, we pool all funder--sector results and regress the \emph{ATE level} on simple indicators for whether a given specification includes tabular covariates ($X$), ADM2 fixed effects (FE), and satellite imagery ($M$), allowing separate intercepts by funder.
+This provides a compact diagnostic of the extent to which the EO–ML component contributes beyond conventional tabular adjustment.
+Table \ref{tab:RegATEDiffAnalysis_SEanalytical} reports two parsimonious models.
 We report both because Model 1 provides an interpretable marginal‑effects benchmark for $X$, FE, and $M$, while Model 2 relaxes additivity by estimating distinct combination effects (e.g., $M{+}X{+}FE$), serving as a robustness check that the imagery‑driven shrinkage in ATEs persists.

 Several patterns emerge.
-First, specifications that incorporate imagery ($M$) produce systematically \emph{smaller} ATEs than otherwise-comparable models that omit imagery.
+First, specifications that incorporate imagery ($M$) produce often \emph{smaller} ATEs than otherwise-comparable models that omit imagery.
 This is the strongest and most stable association in the table and is consistent with our central claim: images proxy the map-based information donors use when allocating projects, improving confounding control and shrinking observational effects toward zero.
-Second, adding ADM2 fixed effects (FE) is associated with slightly \emph{higher} relative ATEs on average, whereas including $X$ alone has little systematic association with the ATE once other ingredients are accounted for.
+Second, adding ADM2 fixed effects (FE) is associated with slightly lower absolute ATEs on average (see robustness section for an individual-level FE analysis), whereas including $X$ alone has little systematic association with the ATE once other ingredients are accounted for.
 Third, these relationships hold when we allow mean differences by funder; the China mean ATE exceeds the World Bank mean ATE in the pooled regressions, echoing the sector-level results above.

-Overall fit is high (adjusted $R^2$ is \AdjRsqModelOne{} and \AdjRsqModelTwo{}), indicating that these simple model ingredients explain most of the across-specification variation.
+Overall fit is high (adjusted $R^2$ is \AdjRsqModelTwo{} and \AdjRsqModelOne{}), indicating that these simple model ingredients explain most of the across-specification variation.
 Any model variant containing $M$ (e.g., $M$, $M{+}X$, $M{+}\!FE$, $M{+}X{+}\!FE$) sits below the tabular-only benchmark, reinforcing that the downward shift is broad-based rather than driven by a single specification.
 In short, imagery-based controls consistently make the estimates more conservative, which is exactly what we would expect if they are capturing selection-relevant features that are missing from standard tabular sets.

 \defaultspacing